fdev31/zicbee/zicbee.rst

 Dependencies
 ============

 The software and all the dependencies are available in pure python without native code requirement, it should run on any OS.
 Wherever many packages answers that requirement, then evaluate speed and simplicity.

   * A JSON implementation (python-cjson, simplejson, demjson or builtin if using python >= 2.6)
   * mutagen (song metadatas handling)
   * buzhug (database)
   * web.py (minimalistic www providing library)

-  You will also need *mplayer* executable if you want your server to play music by itself.
+Additional dependencies may be required if you want playback (libvlc in case of zicbee-vlc and mplayer executable for zicbee-mplayer).
-  Note that it's not required to play music easily, since you can generate m3u output that will open in your favorite music player.
+`Notice it's not required to play music easily, since you can generate m3u output that will open in your favorite music player.`

 Changelog